 When it comes to sports injuries, mild or minor injuries are those that usually will heal on their own over time.
 These include mild contusions, strains (tearing of muscle fibers), sprains (injury to the ligaments around a joint), and wounds (including punctures, cuts and abrasions).

 These injuries might require medical assistant, followed by rest and sometimes the application of ice/heat.
 You might also need painkillers and sometimes a splinter to immobilize the area to help it heal.

 Sports injuries such as bone fractures or head contusions always require medical attention.
 Depending on the severity and the location of the injury, you might need to be hospitalized and might even require surgery.
 Any injury to the spine is classified as a catastrophic injury because of the severity of it and it should be considered a medical emergency.

 Immediate Care and Response

 If you suffer a sports injury, try RICE (Rest, Ice, Compression, and Elevation) as a first step.
 The RICE method is recommended by both providers and physical therapists for mild to moderate injuries that require no further medical care.
 The goal of this method is to reduce swelling and help the injury heal faster.

-If you don’t see any improvement over the following couple of days, make an appointment with one of the providers at our urgent care Rockville, MD office for assessment.
+If you don’t see any improvement over the following couple of days, reserve your spot with one of the providers at our urgent care in Rockville, MD for an assessment.